 The group continues to meet once a month.
 If you think you might be interested in an opportunity to talk with other Sangha members, in confidence and in mutual support, about any issues you may be confronting, you’d be very welcome to come.

 The attached leaflet gives more of an explanation and background.
 Dates and practical details are below.

-‘A Time to Talk’ is open to all Stonewater Sangha members and will take place once per month on a Sunday afternoon.
+‘A Time to Talk’ is open to all StoneWater Sangha members and will take place on the 3rd Sunday of each month.
 Regular attendance is ideal, as it allows trust to build in the group, but you are also welcome to come to the group just when you can.
 However, please contact Miranda in advance to confirm your attendance at each individual session so that we can monitor group numbers and let you know of any changes to the time/date or venue.

 The structure is as follows:

 - Arrive at 2:50pm for a 3:00pm start

 - Offer incense and sit a short period of zazen (20 minutes)